ibm-cloud-docs/virtual-servers/vsi_index.md

 Newer version available.
 Try our Virtual Servers for VPC.
 For more information, see [Virtual Private Cloud](/docs/vpc?topic=vpc-getting-started).
 {:tip}

 When you create a virtual server in the classic infrastructure, you can choose between a public (multi-tenancy) environment or a dedicated (single-tenancy) environment.
 Then, depending on the chosen environment, you must also select hourly, monthly, or transient virtual servers.
-In the case of public virtual servers, you also choose to use either SAN-based storage or local storage.
+With public virtual servers, you also choose to use either SAN-based storage or local storage.

 ## Before you begin
 {: #before-you-begin-virtual-servers}